JoeyStanley/real/cv.md

 <strong>Stanley, Joseph A.</strong> (2017).
 “V[ɛ]ry v[e]ried vowel mergers in the Pacific Northwest.”
 Diversity and Variation in Language ([DiVar 1](http://linguistics.emory.edu/home/conferences/divar1/index.html)).
 Atlanta, GA.
 February 10–11.

 <strong>Stanley, Joseph A.</strong> (2017).
 “The perception and production of two vowel mergers in Cowlitz County, Washington.”
 The American Dialect Society ([ADS](http://www.americandialect.org)) Annual Meeting.
 Austin, TX.
-January 5–8.
-(With UGA Linguistics Program travel award)
+January 5–8. (with UGA Linguistics Program travel award and UGA Graduate School travel award)
+<a href="/downloads/160813-ADS2017.pdf" class="abstract" target="_blank" title="open a pdf of the abstract to this presentation in a new window"></a>

 <strong>Stanley, Joseph A.</strong> (2016).
 "An EWP model of Quechua agreement: Further evidence against DM".
 The Third Annual Linguistics Conference at the University of Georgia ([LCUGA3](http://www.lsuga.com/conference/2016)).
 Athens, GA.
-October 7--9. <a href="https://drive.google.com/open?id=0B9rmY2OjP34AcXZ1d3dIYThlQWs" class="abstract"></a> <a href="https://drive.google.com/open?id=0B9rmY2OjP34AY1IydGhGdmxTZnM" class="slides"></a>
+October 7--9.
+<a href="/downloads/161008-LCUGA3-abstract.pdf" class="abstract" target="_blank" title="open a pdf of the abstract to this presentation in a new window"></a>
+<a href="/downloads/161008-LCUGA3-slides.pptx" class="slides" target="_blank" title="download the powerpoint slides for this presentation"></a>

 <strong>Stanley, Joseph A.</strong> & [Margaret E. L. Renwick](http://faculty.franklin.uga.edu/mrenwick/) (2016).
 "Phonetic Shift <span style="white-space: nowrap;">/ɔr/</span> Phonemic Change?
 American English mergers over 40 years".
 Poster presentation by the second author at the 15th Conference on Laboratory Phonology ([LabPhon15](http://labphon.org/labphon15/)).
 Ithaca, NY.
-July 13–16. <a href="http://labphon.org/labphon15/long_abstracts/LabPhon15_Revised_abstract_173.pdf" class="abstract"></a><a href="https://drive.google.com/file/d/0B9rmY2OjP34AbzNLTlFnZWlFc28/view" class="poster"></a>
+July 13–16.
+<a href="http://labphon.org/labphon15/program" class="link" target="_blank"></a>
+<a href="/downloads/160714-LabPhon15-abstract.pdf" class="abstract" target="_blank" title="open a pdf of the abstract to this presentation in a new window"></a>
+<a href="/downloands/160714-LabPhon15-poster.pdf" class="poster" target="_blank" title="open a pdf of this poster in a new window"></a>

 <strong>Stanley, Joseph A.</strong> (2015).
 "Separate Phonemes <span style="white-space: nowrap;">/ɔr/</span> Merging?
 The [Cord-Card Merger](https://en.wikipedia.org/wiki/English-language_vowel_changes_before_historic_/r/#Card.E2.80.93cord_merger) in Real-Time".
 The Second Interdisciplinary Linguistics Conference at UGA ([LSUGA2](http://www.lsuga.com/conference)).
 Athens, GA.
-October 9–11. <a href="https://drive.google.com/file/d/0B9rmY2OjP34AZk91TmtTSnZTXzA/view" class="abstract"></a><a href="https://drive.google.com/file/d/0B9rmY2OjP34ASlB6Wi0xR2F2YTQ/view" class="slides"></a><a href="https://www.youtube.com/watch?v=v3BvpMyxPv8" class="video"></a>
+October 9–11.
+<a href="/downloads/151009-LSUGA2-abstract.pdf" class="abstract" target="_blank" title="open a pdf of the abstract to this presentation in a new window"></a>
+<a href="/downloads/151009-LSUGA2-slides.pptx" class="slides" target="_blank" title="download the powerpoint slides for this presentation"></a>
+<a href="https://www.youtube.com/watch?v=v3BvpMyxPv8" class="video" target="_blank" title="open a youtube video of this presentation in a new window"></a>

 <strong>Stanley, Joseph A.</strong> (2015).
 "Brother Bell’s Audience Types: Forms of Address among Latter-day Saint Young Adults".
 82nd Meeting of the Southeastern Conference on Linguistics ([SECOL82](http://linguistics.chass.ncsu.edu)).
 Raleigh, NC.
-April 9–11. <a href="https://drive.google.com/file/d/0B9rmY2OjP34AcFlhbGFSRzFwWXM/view" class="abstract"></a><a href="https://drive.google.com/file/d/0B9rmY2OjP34AM05oUWFaWW1PNEU/view" class="slides"></a>
+April 9–11.
+<a href="/downloads/150410-SECOL82-abstract.pdf" class="abstract" target="_blank" title="open a pdf of the abstract to this presentation in a new window"></a>
+<a href="/downloads/150410-SECOL82-slides.pptx" class="slides" target="_blank" title="download the powerpoint slides for this presentation"></a>

 <strong>Stanley, Joseph A.</strong> (2015).
 "Brother Bell’s Audience Design: Forms of Address among Latter-day Saint Young Adults".
 39th Annual Penn Linguistics Conference ([PLC39](http://www.ling.upenn.edu/Events/PLC/plc39/)).
 Philadelphia, PA.
-March 19–21. <a href="https://drive.google.com/file/d/0B9rmY2OjP34AdC1oT1U4Xy1ZUFU/view" class="abstract"></a><a href="https://drive.google.com/file/d/0B9rmY2OjP34Ab09VUlJFWk5IeEU/view" class="slides"></a>
+March 19–21.
+<a href="/downloads/150321-PLC39-abstract.pdf" class="abstract" target="_blank" title="open a pdf of the abstract to this presentation in a new window"></a>
+<a href="/downloads/150321-PLC39-slides.pptx" class="slides" target="_blank" title="download the powerpoint slides for this presentation"></a>

 [Nuckolls, Janis](http://linguistics.byu.edu/directory/jbn34/), <strong>Joseph Stanley</strong>, Elizabeth Nielsen, and Roseanna Hopper.
 "The systematic stretching and adjusting of ideophonic phonology in Pastaza Quichua".
 Annual Meeting of the Society for the Study of Indigenous Languages of America ([SSILA 2017](http://www.ssila.org/members/join-or-renew/)).
 Boston, MA.
-January 3–6.
-(With BYU Department of Linguistics and English Language conference travel grant) <a href="https://drive.google.com/file/d/0B9rmY2OjP34AVTl2RC1ta2tzLWM/view" class="abstract"></a>
+January 3–6. (with BYU Department of Linguistics and English Language conference travel grant)
+<a href="/downloads/130103-SSILA-abstract.pdf" class="abstract" target="_blank" title="open a pdf of the abstract to this presentation in a new window"></a>

 <br/>

 Invited Presentations
 ==========

 "Build a better project: Starting a DH project from primary sources."
 Presented at the First [DigiLab](http://digi.uga.edu/digilab/) Colloquium.
 Athens, GA.
-October 6, 2016. <a href="http://digi.uga.edu/wp-content/uploads/sites/9/2016/09/DIGI_Colloquium_Oct6.pdf" class="flyer"></a><a href="https://drive.google.com/open?id=0B9rmY2OjP34Ab0tGejFwSENEd1k" class="slides"></a>
+October 6, 2016.
+<a href="http://digi.uga.edu/wp-content/uploads/sites/9/2016/09/DIGI_Colloquium_Oct6.pdf" class="flyer"></a>
+<a href="/downloads/161006-DigiLab-slides.pptx" class="slides" target="_blank" title="download the powerpoint slides for this presentation"></a>

 <br/>